SAP-samples/btp-msteams-extend-workflow/tutorial/Step1-Configure-SAP-BTP/README.md

 ![plot](./images/btp-uaa-config.png)

-### Destination Service Configuration
+### 4.Configure SAP Destination Service
-Create a new [Destination](https://help.sap.com/docs/CP_CONNECTIVITY) instance in your dedicated SAP BTP subaccount.
-This Destination instance lets you find the destination information required to access a remote service or system from your Cloud Foundry application.
+Create a new [SAP Destination](https://help.sap.com/docs/CP_CONNECTIVITY) instance in your dedicated SAP BTP subaccount.
+This destination instance lets you find the destination information required to access a remote service or system from your SAP Cloud Foundry application.

 ```
 Name : wftaskdec-dest-service